Sacred Mountains of China: Mount Putuo

 This mountain is considered the bodhimanda of Avalokitesvara (Guan Yin), bodhisattva of compassion.
-It became a popular pilgrimage site and received imperial support in the Song Dynasty.
+It became a popular pilgrimage site and received imperial support in the Song dynasty.

 Other sacred mountains

-Mount Xuedou (雪竇山) has been recently promoted as a fifth sacred mountain of Chinese Buddhism.
+Mount Xuedou has been recently promoted as a fifth sacred mountain of Chinese Buddhism.
 This was first advocated by Changxing (1896-1939), an associate of the famous reformer Taixu.
 Xuedou mountain is seen as the sacred place of bodhisattva Maitreya.
 It is located 8 kilometers north-west of Xikou Town, Fenghua City, Zhejiang.
-Xuedou Mountain is at 29°41'3.1"N, 121°7'12.0"E. Mount Xuedou is home to the newly expanded Xuedou monastery, which was originally founded in the Jin Dynasty and is connected with the eccentric monk named Budai, who is considered to have been an emanation of Maitreya.
+Mount Xuedou is home to the newly expanded Xuedou monastery, which was originally founded during the Jin dynasty and is connected with the eccentric monk named Budai, who is considered to have been an emanation of Maitreya.